apester/neurodynex3/doc/intro.rst

 Quickstart
 ----------

-See :ref:`the installation instructions <setup>` for details on how to install the Python packages needed for the exercises.
+See the :ref:`installation instructions <setup>` for details on how to install the Python packages needed for the exercises.

 Every :ref:`exercise <exercises-index>` comes with instructions and a demo function to get started.
 We recommend to create one Jupyter notebook per exercise.